Major League Baseball Wild Card

+In its history after being implemented, a total of 8 wildcard teams have won the World Series, while another 8 teams appeared in the World Series as a Wild Card team.
+As of the 2025 season, the 2002, 2014, and 2023 World Series are only editions of the World Series to have featured two Wild Card teams.

 One wild card per league (1994–2011)

 From 1969 through 1993, the division leaders in each league advanced to the League Championship Series, with the winners of each LCS meeting in the World Series.
 However, an expanding number of teams in MLB over the years made making the playoffs increasingly difficult.
 The new system was instituted in 1994 (but first used in 1995 because a players strike canceled the 1994 playoffs) when Major League Baseball expanded from two to three divisions per league.
 In the new three-division leagues, each league had four teams in the playoffs; in addition to the three division winners, the division runner-up with the best record received a wild card spot.
-This assured that the team with the second-best record in its league would qualify for the postseason even if it wasn’t a division champion.
+This assured that the team with the second-best record in its league would qualify for the postseason even if it was not a division champion.

 Thus, a third postseason round was added, the Division Series.
 From 1995 to 1997, a yearly rotation was used to decide the match-ups in the Division Series, although the wild card team was prevented from playing its own division's champion.
 Beginning in 1998, the team with the best record in the league would typically face the wild card team and the other two division winners would play each other, with second-best division winner having home-field.
 However, if the division winner with the league's best record and the wild card team came from the same division, the wild card would face the second-best division winner in the league.